zaladmander/Paint-App/README.md

 - As a user, I want to be able to see a list of all my canvases, brushes, and pencilcases.

-- As a user, I want to be able to save my brushes, canvases, pencilcases
+- As a user, I want to be able to save my brushes, canvases, pencilcases (by choice)

-- As a user, I want to be able to reload my work previously made on canvases
+- As a user, I want to be able to reload my work previously made on canvases (by choice)

 - As a user, I want to open the application and reload automatically all of my created brushes in their respective pencilcases